mightnent/Singheath_RMS/README.md

 Setting up venv on linux/unix

-> python -m venv venv
+> python3 -m venv venv

+Note: You might need to install the python3-venv package.
+Just follow the command in the terminal

-and activating
+And activating

 > source venv/bin/activate

+Installing dependencies
+> pip install -r requirements.txt

 ## Starting the app
 Make sure you see (venv) infront of the user in the terminal